driazati/tvm/docs/arch/relay_intro.rst

 and could be useful when we generate backend code (as such specification is in the IR).

-On the other hand, the dataflow form, which does not specify the scope of computation, does have its own advantages -- namely, we don’t need to worry about where to put the let when we generate the code.
+On the other hand, the dataflow form, which does not specify the scope of computation, does have its own advantages -- namely, we don't need to worry about where to put the let when we generate the code.
 The dataflow form also gives more freedom to the later passes to decide where to put the evaluation point.
 As a result, it might not be a bad idea to use data flow form of the program in the initial phases of optimizations when you find it is convenient.
 Many optimizations in Relay today are written to optimize dataflow programs.